harttraveller/RDS/README.md

 ### Quickstart

-*Step 1:* Get reddit credentials/api key: Youtube video link *still need to add*
+*Step 1:* Get reddit credentials/api key, if using old reddit can be found under preferences -> apps

 *Step 2:* Clone repository into working directory, either with git or by downloading the zip

 *Step 3:* move into RDS repository in command line and run pip install -r requirements.txt

-*Step 4*: refer to the following jupyter notebook tutorial (included in repository) *still need to add*
+*Step 4*: refer to the following jupyter notebook tutorial (included in repository)

 ### Description